ModelEarth/community/projects/nuclear/README.md

 ## Closed-Loop Nuclear Site Design: <span style='color:#999'>Deep-Containment Architecture (DCA)</span>

 Underground Small Modular Reactors (SMRs) represent a transformative approach to clean, distributed, and secure nuclear power.
-By locating reactors below the surface, nations can achieve **enhanced safety, long-term waste containment**, and **minimal surface disruption**, while leveraging **modular scalability** for off-grid or high-altitude applications such as water generation in the Himalayas without surface waste. - [PDF](underground-smr.pdf)
+By locating reactors below the surface, nations can achieve **enhanced safety, long-term waste containment**, and **minimal surface disruption**, while leveraging **modular scalability** for off-grid and high-altitude applications without surface waste or water contamination. - [PDF](underground-smr.pdf)

 This overview explores **zero-surface-waste designs** with **deployment in stable highland deserts** away from seismic and groundwater risks.
 It also integrates **Metal-Organic Framework (MOF) water harvesting**, **salt brine construction reuse**, and **EarthGrid plasma boring** technologies to create a closed-loop system for power, water, and infrastructure.